Ingush tower: Origins and development

 Materials of archaeological monuments of the Mousterian period found in Ingushetia.

 The remains of megalithic cyclopean buildings made of large stone slabs and blocks without mortar are found in mountainous Ingushetia, which scientists date to at least the Neolithic, or last Stone Age period, at least 4500 BC.
 These buildings were usually erected as fortifications in front of cave entrances or around dwellings.
 They were replaced by stone and mortar structures.
 Rounder river stones were more difficult to bond with mortar and rarely used.

 The Ingush Koban tribes of the North Caucasus built stone towers at the end of the first to second millennium BC.
 Remains of ceramics dating to the 1st millennium BC, the period of the Koban culture, were found at several megalithic dwellings.

 Design continuity over time

 Based on their layout, masonry technique and other features, cyclopean buildings have common features with the later towers in mountainous Ingushetia.
 Researchers note the continuity of the tower architecture of the Ingush, which was highly developed in the Middle Ages, from the stone construction technique that existed in the mountains of the Central Caucasus since the ancient period.

-Middle Ages revivial
+Middle Ages revival

 Tower culture was revived in the North Caucasus during the Middle Ages, finding its highest quantity and quality in the mountains of Ingushetia.
-This locus of development, combined with the ethnogenetic traditions of the region's inhabitants, and architectural continuity, have led some researchers to believe that the Ingush's ancestors were the same group that built towers in the mountainous regions covering modern Ingushetia, Chechnya, North Ossetia and Eastern Georgia.
+This locus of development, combined with the ethnogenetic traditions of the region's inhabitants and architectural continuity, have led some researchers to believe that the Ingush's ancestors were the group that built towers in the mountainous regions covering modern Ingushetia, Chechnya, North Ossetia and Eastern Georgia.